-As discussed in the JRSV Issues Paper, professional training including trauma-informed curricula for police, court staff, medical personnel, and others involved in the criminal justice system is essential.
-We advocate for this to be extended to all effective prevention practices to further advance justice responses.
+Based on evidence-informed input, we have identified a number of opportunities to improve the whole system response to hold the needs and interests of victim-survivors paramount.
+Professional training including trauma-informed curricula23 for police, court staff, medical personnel, and others involved in the criminal justice system is essential.
+We advocate for this to be extended to all effective prevention practices24 to further advance justice responses.